princessmiku/Yosh/README.md

 # Yosh
-a python data saving system
+a python data saving system, save what you need

 Not use "@" and "=" as keys, category or values